Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: The Agent-OSI Architecture

 L5 provides evidence that a service was executed under agreed conditions and that outputs are bound to a verifiable provenance record.
 Depending on the threat model and performance constraints, this may rely on TEE attestations, zero-knowledge proofs for specific computations \cite{wang2026zkfl_commsmag}, or signed execution logs that enable auditing.
 L5 is designed to produce portable proof artifacts that can be consumed by L4 for settlement and by L6 for downstream reuse and composition.

 In practice, L5 admits multiple instantiations with different assurance levels (e.g., TEE attestations or zero-knowledge proofs), each imposing distinct trust assumptions and performance costs.
+Concretely, these backends trade off overhead against assurance quite differently: SGX-style TEE attestation typically adds low, near-constant per-call latency, but requires trusting the enclave's hardware root of trust and remains susceptible to known side-channel classes; ZKML proof generation for neural-network inference currently incurs orders-of-magnitude higher latency and memory cost than the underlying computation, making it more suitable for small or infrequently verified models than for large generative workloads such as our SDXL case study (Section~IV); and signed execution logs, used in our prototype, add negligible overhead but provide auditability rather than cryptographic non-repudiation of correctness.
 Agent-OSI does not mandate a single mechanism; instead, it standardizes the interface for producing and consuming provenance artifacts so that settlement (L4) and orchestration (L6) can be configured according to the required trust model.